Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 The Estimated Arrival date of the payout

-- Note: While this is the date your payout is expected to reach your bank account, we often see that banks don’t reflect the payout until the following business day
+- While this is the date your payout is expected to reach your bank account, we often see that banks don’t reflect the payout until the following business day

 - The Amount paid out to you

-To view the contents of a specific payout, click Transactions.
-This will take you to the Card Transactions report, where you can view a breakdown of every transaction that contributed to that payout amount.
+This will take you to the Card transactions report, where you can view a breakdown of every transaction that contributed to that payout amount.
+This report includes the following details for each charge:

 - The Date of the charge